pluginever/wc-min-max-quantities/readme.txt

 # Description

-**[WC Min Max Quantities](https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/)** is the simplest WooCommerce extension to create special deals with product quantity and price.
-With the help of this plugin, you will be able to set a minimum and maximum permitted product quantity and/or price that a customer can purchase.
+**[Min Max Quantities for WooCommerce](https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/)** is the simplest WooCommerce extension to create special deals with product quantity and price.
+With the help of this plugin, customers are only allowed to purchase a prededined minimum and maximum product quantity and/or amount.

-**WC Min Max Quantities** stands out with it's easy to follow features.
-It will allow you to set a global rule that applies to every single product of your store.
-Besides, you can also set special rules for an individual product.
-Moreover, set a minimum and maximum range on the cart total (price) with just a few clicks.
+**Min Max Quantities for WooCommerce** stands out with it's easy to follow features.
+It will allow you to set a rule that applies to every single product of your store.
+Besides, you can set quantity and price threshold for single products as well as variable products.
+Moreover, the plugin also allows you to restrict the product quantity and price on the cart page.

-The brilliant features will empower you to restrict your customers from purchasing an item if the product quantity and price conditions are not met.
+These brilliant features will empower you to restrict your customers from purchasing an item if the product quantity and price conditions are not met.
 For instance, if you set a minimum and maximum product quantity for a product, customers will not be able to check out if they attempt to purchase a quantity that is lower than the minimum or higher then the maximum you have set.
 Likewise, you can also set a minimum and maximum range for the product price.
-Therefore, customers must pass those conditions for successful checkout.
+Provided that, customers must pass those conditions for successful checkout.

-The global rules are applicable storewide.
+The basic rules are applicable storewide.
 By default, they include all products of your store.
-You can exclude an individual product from the global rule or set a custom rule by using the option named ***Ignore Global Min/Max Rules***.
+You can also exclude an individual product from the storewide rule or set a custom rule by using the option named ***Exclude Min/Max Rules***.
 Apart from that, you can also target the ***cart*** and set conditions targetting it.
-This will force your customers to purchase the total number that you prefer.

 > [Get The PRO Version]([https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/](https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/))  |  [Support]([https://www.pluginever.com/support/](https://www.pluginever.com/support/))  |  [Documentation ]([https://pluginever.com/docs/min-max-quantities-for-woocommerce/](https://pluginever.com/docs/min-max-quantities-for-woocommerce/))

-## 🚀 THE BENEFITS OF WC MIN MAX QUANTITIES:
+## 🚀 THE BENEFITS OF MIN MAX QUANTITIES FOR WOOCOMMERCE:

-🛍 Force your customers must purchase in the required quantity 🛍 Encourage customers to buy more by changing the initial value in the quantity field for each product 🛍 Ensure your order quantities match your warehousing and delivery systems 🛍 Set a special deal for your desired product/s
-🛍 Create custom deals targeting various occasions
-🛍 Guide your customers to add the correct quantity of products 🛍 Add interval-based quantities to encourage your customers to buy more 🛍 Protect your profit margins
+🛍 A minimum product quantity and price restriction force your customers to purchase minimum number of products 🛍 A maximum product quantity helps you to manage capacity and keep your orders manageable 🛍 Increase order value by seting a default quantity which appears on the quantity field for each product 🛍 Make your customers purchase products in increments by setting quantity step value 🛍 Allow customers to buy variable products in combinations within the given quantity and price range 🛍 Target different groups of customers by setting quantity and price restrictions category-wise

 ## 🆓 WC MIN MAX QUANTITIES FEATURES:

-⚖️ Set a global minimum number of items required for each and every product ⚖️ Set a global maximum number of items required for each and every product ⚖️ Set step count to sell products in the group
+⚖️ Set a  minimum number of products required storewide ⚖️ Set a maximum number of products required storewide ⚖️ Set step count to sell products in group
-⚖️ Change the WooCommerce default quantity
-⚖️ Set a minimum number of products customers can add to cart ⚖️ Set  a maximum number of products customers can add to cart ⚖️ Set a minimum cart total (price) that customers must purchase
+⚖️ Set the WooCommerce default quantity for the products ⚖️ Set a minimum number of products customers can add to cart ⚖️ Set  a maximum number of products customers can add to cart ⚖️ Set a minimum cart total (price) that customers must purchase